 While Landonline stores our property records, the accuracy of title transactions depends on precise information about the land’s features and boundaries.
 New Zealand’s geodetic system provides the underlying measurements.

 The records of property location and related information, such as the boundary dimensions, are together called the ‘cadastre’ and are shown in cadastral survey plans.
-See Surveying.